Research and projects

 Efficient evaluation for cubical type theories

-Existing cubical type theory implementation all suffer from efficiency problems.
+Existing cubical type theory implementations all suffer from efficiency problems.
 I have a WIP repository with a prototype implementation that has major new optimizations.
-Benchmarks look pretty good so far.

 Staged compilation & metaprogramming